VidithM/Momentum/README.md

 The database is the third part of the architecture, and has a basic single schema two table MySQL database, running in a MariaDB Docker container.
 As is common with industry databases, the database itself is not accessed outside of its specific API, in this case the gql server.
 We also have a MongoDB database and a Redis database.

-The communication between the client and server is done using JSON payloads over HTTP
+The communication between the client and server is done using JSON payloads over HTTP.
+The client dynamically generates the DOM content based on the results of its queries.

 ### Architectural diagram file